eagle-io/docs/source/topics/nodes/datasource_datalogger/index.rst

             You can also assign any valid IMEI number from a modem not already assigned to a Source.

+    *Upload to ftp.eagle.io*

+        The OTT netDL range of loggers use FTP to upload files to ftp.eagle.io.
+        When configuring the logger use the auto-generated user name exactly as shown.
+        Password is optional.
+        Use Tcp port 21 for standard Ftp and Tcp port 990 for Implicit SSL.

+        IP whitelist
+            You can optionally restrict incoming connections to this source to a list of approved IP addresses specified using CIDR notation. eg. 192.168.7.52/32
+            Leave empty for no IP address restrictions.

+        **Note**: Only one concurrent ftp connection is allowed per Source.
+The maximum accepted size per file is 100MB.

     *Scout*

         Scout should be used with a *Scout modem* to enable all the device smart features.